MMachado05/floss-alternatives/README.md

 https://www.opensourcealternative.to

+https://twenty.com/oss-friends (and then it's a rabbithole of interesting software from here)

 https://anytype.io (I don't think it's F/LOSS but it's worth looking into)

 https://transitous.org (especially for things with OpenStreetMaps.
 Crowdsourced knowledge doesn't fit here perfectly but I feel obligated to mention it somewhere.)